1979 International Women's Day protests in Tehran: Background

-Veiling had been abolished in the Kashf-e hijab of 1936, and for a period of five years, veiling had been banned.
-From 1941 onward, under Mohammad Reza Pahlavi, women had been free to dress as they wished.
+Veiling had been abolished in the Kashf-e hijab of 1936 during the reign of Reza Shah, and for a period of five years, veiling had been banned.
+From 1941 onward, under Reza Shah's son and successor Mohammad Reza Pahlavi, women had been free to dress as they wished.
 However, under his regime, the chador was considered a badge of backwardness, and an indicator of being a member of the lower class.
 Veiled women were assumed to be from conservative religious families, with limited education, while unveiled women were assumed to be from the educated and professional upper- or middle class.

 During the revolution of the late 1970s, hijab became a political symbol.
 Hijab was considered by conservative traditionalists as a sign of virtue, and, thus, unveiled women as the opposite.
 Unveiled women came to be seen by some of the opposition as a symbol of Western culture colonialism, Westoxication; as a propagator of "corrupt Western culture", undermining the traditionalist conception of "morals of society"; and as overly dressed up "bourgeois dolls", who had lost their honor.
 The hijab was considered by the Pahlavis as a rejection of their modernization policy, and, thereby, of their rule, and during the Iranian revolution, many secular non-conservative women belonging to the opposition had worn the veil, since it had become a symbol of opposition against the Pahlavi regime.

 During the mass protests leading to the revolution, women participating in the protests often wore the veil, and women who appeared unveiled were often harassed by fundamentalist revolutionaries.

 Two slogans of the 1979 revolution were: "Wear a veil, or we will punch your head" and "Death to the unveiled".
+In 1978–1979, in the dawn of the Islamic Revolution, the anti-Shah front consisted of a very broad group of liberals, religious nationalists, militant Islamists, Marxists-Leninists, bazaaris, and striking oil workers.
+Yet it was Ayatollah Khomeini, a Shia cleric, who quickly established himself as the revolution's major leader.
+In his goal to overthrow the shah, he actively encouraged women to join the cause, but, simultaneously, showed little to no indication that he wanted to introduce mandatory veiling, or even wished to abrogate specific women's rights in a post-revolutionary Iran.
+It was upon his return to Iran that his rhetoric and that of his political allies quickly shifted.

 There had been no formal law issued mandating the veil immediately following the revolution, but since unveiled women were often harassed and put under pressure, many of them resorted to wear the veil to avoid harassment.

-On March 7, Ayatollah Khomeini decreed mandatory veiling for all women in their workplace, and decreed that women were no longer to enter their workplace or a government office unveiled, which he termed as "naked":
+On March 7, 1979, Ayatollah Khomeini decreed mandatory veiling for all women in their workplace, and decreed that women were no longer to enter their workplace or a government office unveiled, which he termed as "naked":